francofaa/digital-garden-jekyll-template/_wikis/argot/mast cure wounds.md

 The heroes then run away to the burning ship to bail it out.
 They succeed in not letting anyone die but fail in preventing all damage to the ship.
 The Kodama are also afraid of worms and so appear on the ship to hand the heroes a zone 3 charm!
 Hooray!
 The mast has to be salvaged and the gang risks violating Cloud Giant airspace to get back to Lemba for repairs.

-They hand the Alchemist the book, [[Natalya's Letters and Collected Tomes]] > **Interpretations of the Many-Bodied**, and she reads all day.
+They hand the Alchemist the book, [[Natalyas Letters and Collected Tomes]] > **Interpretations of the Many-Bodied**, and she reads all day.
 The heroes make a stop at Osteros, no time to chat or have dinner, because they have to also just get right back to Lemba, but the Dragonborn are really happy to see them again, but understand that the ship is right fucked.

 # "No time to talk, Abe, gotta bust open this plot"